cefect/CanFlood2/CONTRIBUTING.md

 # CanFlood2 development
 guidelines/instructions for contributing to the CanFlood2 project.

-the project uses git LFS
+the project uses git LFS and LF line endings.

 For contributing to the documentation, see `./docs/contributing.MD`